-- ENVP3: That any transmission development project, either individually or in combination with other projects, that has the potential to give rise to significant effect on the integrity of any European (Natura) site(s) shall be subject to Appropriate Assessment (AA) in accordance with Article 6 of the EU Habitats Directives. - ENVP4: To protect flora, fauna and habitats which have been identified in accordance with Articles 12 of the Habitats Directive, the Birds Directive, Wildlife Act 1976 (as amended), the Flora Protection Order (S.I. no. 84 of 1999), and the European Communities (Birds and Natural Habitats) Regulations 2011. - ENVP5: To promote a pro-active good practice approach to tree and hedgerow management in grid development, with the aim of minimising the impact of transmission development on existing trees and hedgerows. - ENVP6: To protect trees, hedgerows or groups of trees which function as wildlife corridors, in accordance with Article 10 of the EU Habitats Directive.
+ENVP3: That any transmission development project, either individually or in combination with other projects, that has the potential to give rise to significant effect on the integrity of any European (Natura) site(s) shall be subject to Appropriate Assessment (AA) in accordance with Article 6 of the EU Habitats Directives.

+ENVP4: To protect flora, fauna and habitats (terrestrial and aquatic) which have been identified in accordance with Articles 12 of the Habitats Directive, the Birds Directive, Wildlife Act 1976 (as amended), the Flora Protection Order (S.I. no. 84 of 1999), the European Communities (Birds and Natural Habitats) Regulations 2011 and the Alien Species Regulation (EU) No 1143/2014.
+This protection will be afforded at the earliest opportunity in the project development process i.e. option selection.

+ENVP5: To promote a pro-active good practice approach to tree and hedgerow management in grid development, with the aim of avoiding in the first instance and minimising the impact of transmission development on existing trees and hedgerows.

+ENVP6: To protect and restore (where possible) habitats which function as wildlife corridors, in accordance with Article 10 of the EU Habitats Directive.